 - Advocate the University of California position on proposed legislation at the state and federal levels;

-The department guides community relations and outreach efforts for UC Davis Health System in many ways including:
+The department guides community relations and outreach efforts for UC Davis Health in many ways including:

-- Increasing awareness of the health system's position and commitment to the community and its partners;
+- Increasing awareness of UC Davis Health's position and commitment to the community and its partners;

 - Supporting a variety of activities and partner organizations throughout the Sacramento region;

-- Connecting with the community through two health system volunteer boards - Community Advisory Board and Leadership Council;
+- Connecting with the community through two UC Davis Health volunteer boards - Community Advisory Board and Leadership Council;

 - Working with local elementary, high school and community college students to educate and promote diversity in the future health care workforce;